-Courtesy of Oticon Medical.
 Image description: A girl with wet hair is sat in a swimming pool while wearing her Cochlear Implant.

-Having a cochlear implant should not restrict daily activities for most people.
-Taking part in most sports is fine, but you may be advised to avoid certain high-risk contact sports where impact to the implant is possible (e.g. boxing), and participation in extreme sports such as skydiving should be avoided due to the risk of damaging the implant.
-You can swim as normal, and SCUBA diving may be allowed to a specific depth dependent on manufacturer.
-Travelling in an aeroplane is also fine.
-You will need to inform your doctor if you need an MRI scan, as the implant is metal and contains a magnet, and correct precautions need to be taken.
-If you have specific concerns, you can discuss these with the Cochlear Implant team during your assessment.
+Having a cochlear implant should not restrict daily activities at all for most people.
+Taking part in most sports is fine, but you may be advised to avoid certain high-risk contact sports where impact to the implant is possible (e.g. boxing) and participation in extreme sports such as skydiving should be avoided due to risk of damaging the implant.
+You can swim as normal and SCUBA diving is allowed down to 25 metres.
+Traveling in an aeroplane is also fine.
+You will need to inform your doctor if you need to have an MRI scan as the implant is metal and correct precautions need to be taken.
+Most implants nowadays are MR compatible and thus you can undergo this investigation with an implant.
+If you have specific concerns you can discuss these with the Cochlear Implant team during your assessment.